RichardEssery/FSM/publications.md

 Pritchard, D, 2019.
 Evaluation of climate and hydrological models for impact projections in the Upper Indus Basin.
 PhD thesis, Newcastle University, UK, [http://theses.ncl.ac.uk/jspui/handle/10443/4706](http://theses.ncl.ac.uk/jspui/handle/10443/4706).

 Wright, M, 2021.
-The potential impact of cliamte change on seasonal snow in the Clutha/Mata-Au catchment, New Zealand.
+The potential impact of climate change on seasonal snow in the Clutha/Mata-Au catchment, New Zealand.
 Master of Applied Science in Environmental Management, University of Otago, New Zealand.